CharlottePortenseigne/data-operations-portfolio/ecommerce-sql-analysis/README.md

 ## 💡 Strategic Recommendations

 ### Funnel Optimization
-- Reduce drop-off between cart (948 users) and purchase (144 users)
+- Reduce drop-off between cart and purchase
-- Improve clarity and reassurance at checkout
+- Improve clarity at checkout

 ---

 ### User Engagement
-- Encourage multiple interactions (3–4 interactions correlate with higher conversion)
+- Encourage multiple interactions
-- Improve product visibility and navigation
+- Improve product visibility

 ---

-### CRM Opportunities
+### CRM Strategy
-- Target the ~804 users who abandon carts
+- Target ~804 cart abandoners
 - Retarget engaged users
-- Build repeated touchpoints before purchase
+- Build trust through repeated touchpoints

 ---

 ## 📁 Additional Analysis

-👉 See `insights.md` for detailed insights and deeper interpretation.
+👉 See `insights.md` for detailed analysis.

 ---

 ## 💎 Final Thought

-Conversion is not driven by a single factor.

-The gap between **3,946 product viewers and 144 buyers** shows that conversion depends on:
+The gap between **3,946 users and 144 buyers** shows that conversion is not only a technical issue.

-- user intent
-- perception of value
-- interaction depth
-- confidence at the moment of purchase
+👉 It is a behavioral and perception challenge.

-👉 Improving conversion requires understanding how users think, not just what they click.
+Improving conversion requires understanding how users think, not just what they click.